What’s New?

 5. Don’t stack multiple questions at once.
 Let’s focus on a single problem and solve it one by one.

-6. Write only in your thread; don’t start another until your problem is solved.
+6. Write only in your thread; don’t start another thread conversation until your problem is solved.

 Please obey the thread’s rules; otherwise, you will not get my support and can be suspended for a while.